Zhuph31/cometbft/README.md

 ## Packages to install
-Please refer to the original link: https://docs.cometbft.com/v0.38/guides/install
+Please refer to the official cometbft guide for install: https://docs.cometbft.com/v0.38/guides/install

 ## Setup